 - Reaching for a device in a way that makes the driver leave a seated driving position

 Currently, the FMCSA does not ban using hands-free devices.
-It allows drivers to use earpieces, voice commands, or speakers to make phone calls as long as they do not violate the requirements listed above.
+It allows drivers to use earpieces, voice commands, or speakers to make phone calls if they do not violate the requirements listed above.
 Truck drivers are legally allowed to have their phone mounted if it is close to them.

 Hands-Free Phone Use Is Still Distracted Driving